-Ahead of Her Time: Women’s Suffrage in Idaho Beyond Labels

-Resilience: Hope Lives Here Remembering the Sunshine Mine Disaster

-Journey to Education-Work Force Development Proving Up: Idaho’s Homesteaders

-Tracks of Time: The History of Idaho’s Railroads Ligertown

-Idaho’s Constitution Revealed This Is Rodeo

-Caxton: An American Press Salmon Reckoning

-Capitol of Light Turns 100 The Last Log Drive

-Idaho’s Hemingway Sweet Idaho

-Know Vape: Nic Sick Idaho’s 12ers

-Spud Country In the Shadow of the Bitterroots

-Outdoor Idaho continues to air on stations in Oregon, Washington and Utah.
+Outdoor Idaho continues to air on stations in Oregon, Washington, and Utah.

 IdahoPTV’s community education services range from locally produced events and workshops to children’s events, such as literacy and STEM workshops, program screenings and discussions, educator workshops, parent workshops, and online educational resources.
 IdahoPTV is engaged in a major effort to train teachers in utilizing digital media and technology in the classroom.
 It is also continuing a major work force development initiative to connect high school graduates with high skilled careers and currently has a project that works to meet young adults where they are in social media highlighting jobs in the construction industry.
 IdahoPTV is also engaged in a major project to help parents prepare their children to enter school with the resources to be successful.
 During FY 2023, IdahoPTV’s Education team visited over 19,000 people in communities all across the state bringing high quality educational content to children, parents and teachers.